 — Stranger Things (@Stranger_Things) November 6, 2020

-Back in Hawkins, it appears the kids might be getting back into Dungeons and Dragons, as some of the footage released via the official social media accounts shows dice rolling and Keery carrying a flag for the “Hellfire Club” that includes some twenty-sided dice.
-Oh, and by the way, “The Hellfire Club” is the title of the first episode.
+Back in Hawkins, it appears the kids might be getting back into Dungeons and Dragons, as some of the footage released via the official social media accounts shows dice rolling and Keery carrying a flag for the “Hellfire Club” that includes some 20-sided dice.

 (Photo by Netflix)